mobile_project_prepare

 Attacks that exploit this kind of access

 Prepare a fresh React Native / Expo clone on this machine or an owned remote Yaver device by auto-installing project dependencies when the machine has the right package manager available.
 Returns readiness fields after the install attempt.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 mobile_project_prepare accepts 2 parameters: device_id, directory.
 The full parameter table on this page comes from the server's own tool schema.